 The idea is certainly intriguing, but it needs much more development.
 The authors’ argument, summarized in Fig. 5, is that average neutrality of competitors promotes coexistence because 1) other models have shown that chaos is associated with supersaturated species coexistence and 2) average neutrality promotes chaos in this model.
 However, just because some other models show that chaos is associated with (and perhaps causes) increased diversity, it doesn’t necessarily follow that it is the case here.
 Despite framing the paper as one of maintenance of diversity, the authors do not actually investigate coexistence / diversity in their model, only likelihood of chaos.
 It will take more to make a convincing argument that chaotic dynamics enhances species coexistence here.

+>> Although the competition itself has clear effects on biodiversity, we now show that the chaotic solutions consistently had a higher biodiversity.
+We think that this is clearly shown in figure 4, which summarizes the key ideas and is clearly the main figure in this new version

 The text of the manuscript could also use work.
 Many paragraphs are quite short (1-2 sentences), which makes for choppy reading.
 Large parts of the appendix do not appear relevant to the main points of the paper and could be removed.
 Appendix 1 derives four different predator-prey models, only one of which is studied in the paper.
 Appendix 3 is well known and not actually relevant, because the competitors are not truly neutral, only neutral on average.
 Both could be removed.

+>> We revised all texts and removed large sections dealing with too general and/or basic topics from the appendix.

 I would suggest that epsilon=0 does not really represent neutrality, since the individual competition coefficients aren’t all 1.
 “Neutral on average” seems like a more accurate descriptor.

+>> We now use this term.

 Also, the variation away from neutrality studied here is only along the stabilizing/destabilizing axis, since all species have equal carrying capacity K. What about “fitness differences” sensu Chesson, which would be variation in species-specific K’s?

+>> Thank you for this interesting suggestion.
+Variation of species specific K’s will clearly lead to more competitive exclusion and an optimum biodiversity at a near neutrality seems not so surprising.
+The interaction of variation in K and the competition parameter seems more interesting but we think this is beyond the scope of this manuscript.

 Based on these issues, I think we should decline the manuscript.
 I suggest we decline without prejudice, so that the authors could resubmit a paper on the same topic, but it would need to be totally rethought so that it directly investigates the problem of diversity.

-Our answer

-First, we want to thank both the editor and the reviewer for their suggestions.
-Implementing your ideas, specially the main one regarding an explicit analysis of biodiversity, made this a better paper.
-The analysis of our results is now much more complete, and the conclusions are equally if no more intriguing than before.
-We are particularly happy about the addition of figure 4, which summarizes the key ideas and is clearly the main figure in this new version.

-As suggested, large sections dealing with too general and/or basic topics have been removed from the appendix.

-Below you’ll find an outline of all the actions we took regarding the reviewer’s comments.

 Other comments

 All comments marked with an X have been implemented.
 Comments not marked with a tick have not been implemented.
 Further explanations have been added below each comment, with the exception of those accepted comments straightforward enough to not require one.